Maen1/iium/caal.md

 ## Computer performance

 * Response time(elapse time, latency)
-  * How long deos it take ?
+  * How long deos it take How long it takes to do a task.
-    * for  job to run
-    * to excute (start to finish) job
-    * waiting database query
 * Throughput
-  * How many jobs can machine run at once ?
-  * What is the average execution rate ?
-  * How much work is getting done ?
+  * Total work done per unit time

 ## Execution time